FACTBOX-Countries evacuating nationals from China coronavirus areas

 Following are some countries' evacuation plans, and how they aim to manage the health risk from those who are returning. - In the United States, another 350 American evacuees from Wuhan, the city in China's Hubei province that is the epicenter of the coronavirus outbreak, were placed under quarantine at two military bases in California.
 That brings to 540 the number of people subject to the Centers for Disease Control and Prevention's first public health quarantine in 50 years.

-- Taiwan has evacuated the first batch of an estimated 500 Taiwanese stranded in the Chinese city of Wuhan. - Brazil on Tuesday obtained authorization from China to fly two planes to the city of Wuhan to evacuate Brazilian citizens who asked to be repatriated.
+- Taiwan has evacuated the first batch of an estimated 500 Taiwanese stranded in Wuhan. - Brazil on Tuesday obtained authorization from China to fly two planes to Wuhan to evacuate Brazilian citizens who asked to be repatriated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)